eminorhan/frontier-torchtitan/README.md

 cd flash-attention/
 GPU_ARCHS=gfx90a python setup.py install  # MI200 series
 ```
 Here, `gfx90a` is the correct GPU architecture choice for MI250X.
 In the last step, make sure to build with `ninja` (`pip install ninja` if it's not already installed), otherwise it might take forever.
-Also, make sure to set your ROCm home directory correctly for the installation to proceed: *e.g.* `export ROCM_HOME=/opt/rocm-6.2.0` for ROCm 6.2.
+Before running the above, make sure to set your ROCm home directory correctly for the installation to proceed: *e.g.* `export ROCM_HOME=/opt/rocm-6.2.0` for ROCm 6.2; also set `export MAX_JOBS=64` or something large like that to speed up the installation.

 * Install the `aws-ofi-rccl` plugin, which enables `rccl` (AMD ROCm's version of `nccl`) to use `libfabric` for a more performant interconnect.
 I provide a shell script here ([`aws_ofi_rccl.sh`](https://github.com/eminorhan/frontier-torchtitan/blob/master/aws_ofi_rccl.sh)) to install this plugin.
 Simply run this script (*e.g.* `sh aws_ofi_rccl.sh`) to install the plugin (the script assumes that your ROCm version is 6.2.0; if you're using a different version, change it accordingly).